 Shawnta writes children’s picture books with social and emotional learning (SEL) themes that not only support self-love and self-care, but also promote diversity and inclusion, because what we see around us colors what we see within us!
 Keep scrolling to see what Shawnta’s been working on!

 Hair, especially in communities of color, may decorate our outsides, but most definitely is tied to our insides.
 It can reflect who we were, who we are, and who we hope to be.
 Let’s Share!
 A Hair Story is a children’s picture book about hair, but it’s also about so much more… It’s about knowing we have choices.
 It’s about loving ourselves and others.
 It’s about dreaming and believing that we can do anything!
 Though A Hair Story is written in celebration of children of color (both girls and boys) whose beauty and pride deserve to be honored and explored, it’s designed for anyone who wants to bring more depictions of diverse characters into their book collections.
-Further, it’s shared as an important reminder that it is never too early to share these ideals with our youngest, brightest-eyed loved ones, among all the other lessons they are learning about life!
+Further, it serves as an important reminder that it is never too early to share these ideals with our youngest, brightest-eyed loved ones, among all the other lessons they are learning about life!

 It’s extremely common for children to experience fear.
 Let’s Share!
 A Superhero Story is about pushing past fear to find inner power and peace.
 It first empowers children to acknowledge challenging feelings, even presenting relatable examples.
 It goes on to show how taking a moment to stop, breathe, and visualize can help us recognize or remember that we already possess the qualities and abilities we need to overcome obstacles big and small.
 We all have an inner superhero!